AltspaceVR/AltspaceSDK-wiki/FirebaseSync.md

 **Methods**

-* addObject( object, key ) - register this object for synchronization
-    * object {[THREE.Object3D]} - sync position, rotation, and scale for this object
-    * key {string} - app-wide unique identifier for this object

-    Currently, `addObject` must be called on any objects in your scene that you want to sync *before* calling connect().

-* connect( onCompleteCallback ) - connect to Firebase and start listening for updates
+* connect( onConnectedCallback, addObjectCallback, removeObjectCallback ) - connect to Firebase and start listening for updates.
-    * onCompleteCallback {function} - called when connection is initialized
+    * (optional) onConnctedCallback {function} - called when connection is initialized
+    * (optional) addObjectCallback {function} - called when a new synced object is created by a remote client
+    * (optional) removeObjectCallback {function} - called when a synced object is deleted by a remote client
     * Connect Handles these cases:
         * No roomID specified in URL: create room with random roomID and join it.
         * RoomID specified in URL, and room exists in DB: join it.
         * RoomID specified in URL, but room does not exists: create and join it.

+* addObject( object, key ) - register this object for synchronization.
+    * object {[THREE.Object3D]} - sync position, rotation, and scale for this object
+    * key {string} - app-wide unique identifier for this object

 * saveObject( object ) - save state of this object (broadcasts updates to all clients)
     * object {[THREE.Object3D]} - object to save (must `addObject` first)